Weekend Trips – Come Join the Fun!

 Weekend Field Trips.
 We hold at least two weekend field trips each year.
 Beginners are always welcome.
 Our winter trip usually takes advantage of the Martin Luther King holiday in January and spends three nights at a coastal location.
 Recent winter destinations have included Chincoteague/Assateague on the Eastern Shore, Carteret County in North Carolina, the Outer Banks of North Carolina and Huntington Beach in South Carolina.
 Read about some of these trips by clicking on the links below.

-Under a new Forsyth Audubon policy for weekend field trips, there is a fee of $25 per person for members of Forsyth Audubon and $35 for nonmembers who plan to go.
+Under Forsyth Audubon’s policy for weekend field trips, there is a fee of $25 per person for members of Forsyth Audubon and $35 for nonmembers who plan to go.
 Participation is limited to 25 people.

 Recaps from other recent weekend trips.